ramsayd/duncansdances/50_music.md

 About the Music
 </div>
 <p>
-Review of the lst year
+Review of the last year
 </p><p>We have played nearly 500 different tracks of which just over half were vocals and just under half were instrumentals
 </p><p>No track has been repeated in the year, other than those by request, generally it is over 18 months before we play a track again.
 </p><p>What we have played;